NixOS/hydra/README.md

 Click "_Create project_".

 #### Creating A Jobset
 After creating a project you are forwarded to the project page.
 Click "_Actions_" and choose "_Create jobset_".
+Change **Type** to Legacy for the example below.
 Fill the form with the following values:

 - **Identifier**: `hello`
 - **Nix expression**: `examples/hello.nix` in `hydra`